summonholmes/mlp-pandas/README.md

 #### 8. Plotting
 The model is capable of plotting the ANN architecture if the number of hidden layers is between 1 and 3.

-## Instructions
-These scripts are intended for educational purposes.
-Use these scripts interactively in an IPython environment.